DanieleMaijnelli/Cybersecurity-Report/Attack on CTF7 Virtual Machine.md

 #### Valid Accounts &rarr; Default Accounts

-Before I used a SQL injection to gain initial access, therefore a DBMS is being executed on the target machine, now the objective is to access the databases inside the target machine with root privileges.
+Before I used a SQL injection to gain initial access and the error message revealed that MySQL is being used as a DBMS on the target machine, now the objective is to access with root privileges the database linked to the website.
 I abuse the default credentials composed of **username:root** and **password:*blank***, with the command `mysql -u root`.

 ![Privilege_Escalation](Screen5.png)